-Two capacity building workshops on law of the sea (LOS) issues were carried out respectively in Muscat, Oman (February), for the ROPME Sea Area Hydrographic Commission and in Ho Chi Minh City, Vietnam (November), for the East Asia Hydrographic Commission.
+the sea (LOS) issues were carried out respectively in Muscat, Oman (February), for the ROPME Sea Area Hydrographic Commission and in Ho Chi Minh City, Vietnam (November), for the East Asia Hydrographic Commission.
 ABLOS members participated in a number of LOS related conferences and provided technical inputs in some delimitation discussions.

-Member States were reminded to review the list of IHO Member States LOS Experts and ensure that it is kept current on the IHO website (CL 93/2012).
+Member States were reminded to review the list of IHO Member States LOS Experts and ensure that it is kept current on the IHO weband Paper Chart Working Group (CSPCWG)